 Causes of ESC Desync

-When motor RPM is too high, the ESC can miss the motor’s “zero crossing” (commutation), while electrical noise can exacerbate the situation.
+When the motor is spinning too fast, the ESC can miss the motor’s “zero crossing” (commutation), while electrical noise can exacerbate the situation.
 If the ESC cannot accurately detect the “zero crossing,” it will not know when to fire the next pulse (to create the necessary magnetic field to push the motor), leading to the motor eventually stalling.

 Solutions to ESC Desync